Volvo S90 Recharge T8 hybrid performance, top speed & engine

-The hybrid powertrain seems to suit the Volvo S90’s relaxed and composed feel.
-The ability to drive electric at up to 78mph is deeply impressive and means that, theoretically, you could complete your daily commute using no petrol.
-We think the S90 is best left in hybrid mode, when the soft ride and comfortable seats combine to while away the hours.
+The T8 hybrid powertrain suits the S90’s relaxed and composed feel.
+The ability to drive in electric mode at up to 78mph is impressive and means you can complete a daily commute using no petrol at all.
+We think the S90 is best left in hybrid mode, deciding when is best to use the engine and/or motor for maximum efficiency.

-At 2,000kg, the T8 Twin Engine is by far the heaviest model in the S90 range, but it’s not lacking in performance.
-That’s because it offers the most power, with the 315bhp turbocharged and supercharged 2.0-litre four-cylinder engine combining with the 86bhp electric motor to deliver a total output of 401bhp.
+Weighing in at 2,000kg, the Recharge T8 is no lightweight, but it’s not lacking performance, either: the turbocharged and supercharged 2.0-litre four-cylinder engine combines with the electric motor to deliver a peak output of 448bhp.

-It means that the S90 T8 will sprint from 0-62mph in just 5.1 seconds, before going on to reach a top speed of 155mph.
-While it’s undoubtedly brisk, the sheer size and weight of the S90 T8, along with the steering and chassis set-up, means that enthusiastic driving is out of the question.
+That means the S90 will sprint from 0-62mph in just 4.7 seconds, before going on to reach a top speed of 155mph.
+While it’s brisk, the sheer size and weight of the car, along with the comfort-biased steering and chassis setup, mean it's more suited to cruising than enthusiastic driving.

-There’s an overriding sense that the S90 would prefer to take it easy, with the engine sounding rather coarse under load – you might miss the five- and six-cylinder engines of old.
+There’s an overriding sense that the S90 would prefer to take it easy, with the engine sounding rather coarse under load.
 Meanwhile, the eight-speed transmission occasionally gets bogged down when exiting corners or attempting an overtaking manoeuvre.

-Pure uses the electric motor for zero-emission driving, operating at speeds of up to 78mph and delivering a range of around 28 miles.
+Pure uses the electric motor for zero-emission driving, operating at speeds of up to 78mph and delivering a range of around 50 miles.
 Power mode combines the petrol engine and electric motor to offer the best performance, making it suited to overtaking manoeuvres and eager acceleration.
-Finally, AWD switches to permanent all-wheel drive to improve traction at low speeds, on slippery surfaces, or when towing.
+AWD switches to permanent all-wheel drive to improve traction on slippery surfaces, or when towing.